iamdhruvsharma-zz/hello-world/README.md

 # hello-world
 "Hello World" to GitHub

 This is my first interaction with Github.
-I heard a lot of things about Github so now I decided to give it a try by myslef.
+I heard a lot of things about Github so now I decided to give it a try by myself.

 I love programming and have implemented couple of projects using various technologies.